PaulaAlessio/trim_filter/README.md

 ## Filters

+#### Impurities

+ Contaminations are removed if a fasta file is given as an input.
+ Two methods have been implemented to check for contaminations:

+- **tree**: this method is designed to identify impurities from small sequences, such as if `--tree` is passed, then a tree with all possible substrings of length `Lmer` is constructed, set to the read length by default.
+If all `Lmer`'s of a read are found in the tree, then the read is classified as a contamination and redirected to `*_cont.fq.gz`.
+Some considerations about this
+  method:
+    - it does not introduce false negatives, i.e., it cannot be that a read is exactly contained in the `*fasta` file and is not discarded.
+    - is very fast.
+Every search is `O( 2 * Lmer * (L - Lmer + 1))` (the reverse complement
+      of the read has to be checked also).
+    - has the drawback that is very memory intensive.

+- **SA**: if the `fasta` file against which we have to look for contaminations is large (e.g. the *Drosophila* genome), then constructing a tree is not viable due to memory limitations.
+  In this case, we construct a suffix array from the genome, that should not exceed 4gb pairs.
+The strategy followed is analogous to the one in `STAR`: a binary search for exact matches is then performed, but a prefix index of `m` bases is constructed, so that we do not have to jump so much within a binary search.
+  Some remarks:
+   - it is not fully implemented yet.
+It works for a `fasta` file with one entry.
+   - The complexity is `O(log(Lgenome)*2*L)`, where L is the read length.

 #### LowQ

 - `--trimQ no` or flag absent: nothing is done to the reads with low quality.
 - `--trimQ all`: all reads containing at least one low quality nucleotide are redirected to  `*_lowq.fq.gz`
 - `--trimQ ends`: look for low quality (below minQ) base callings at the beginning and at the end of the read.
   Trim them at both ends until the quality is above the threshold.
 Keep the read in `*_good.fq.gz` and annotate in the fourth line where the read has been trimmed (starting to count from 0) if the length of the remaining part is larger than the half of the original read length.
+  Redirect the read to `*_lowq.fq.gz` otherwise.
     Examples (-q 27 [<]):
  ```
  @ read 1081133